About Your Stem Cell Transplant: Information for Pediatric Patients

 Showering

 Keeping your body clean is very important.
-Shower every day using Hibiclens®.
-Hibiclens is a skin cleanser that kills germs for up to 24 hours after you use it.
-It contains a strong antiseptic (liquid used to kill germs and bacteria) called chlorhexidine gluconate (CHG).
-Showering with Hibiclens helps lower your risk of infection.
-Your nurse will tell you if there’s a reason you shouldn’t bathe with Hibiclens.
+Shower every day using a 4% chlorhexidine gluconate (CHG) solution antiseptic skin cleanser, such as Hibiclens®.
+4% CHG solution is a skin cleanser that kills germs for up to 24 hours after you use it.
+Showering with 4% CHG helps lower your risk of infection.
+Your care team will tell you if there’s a reason you shouldn’t bathe with 4% CHG.

-Your nurse will teach you how to use Hibiclens.
-You should only use Hibiclens on certain areas of your body.
+Your care team will teach you how to use 4% CHG.
+You should only use it on certain areas of your body.
+Do not use it on your face, head, mouth, genitals, or deep wounds.
 You can wash the rest of your body with alcohol-free, fragrance-free soap.
-You can bring soap from home, or you can get it from your healthcare team.
+You can bring soap from home, or you can get it from your care team.
+Let your care team know if you have any skin reaction after washing with 4% CHG.

-The nurse will show you how to put a waterproof dressing (such as Aquaguard®) over your CVC dressing to it dry.
+Your care team will show you how to put a waterproof dressing (such as Aquaguard®) over your CVC dressing to keep it dry.
+Do not spray water directly on your dressing.
+Do not submerge any catheters in water.
 If your dressing becomes wet or starts to loosen, tell your nurse.

 Washing your hands